iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

 also prone to failures.
 This is especially true for machines that experience significant vibrations.

-One example is vibratory feeders, which spread the household waste material before it undergoes optical sorting.
+One example is a vibratory screen, which spread the household waste material before it undergoes optical sorting.
 In the optical sorter, spectral cameras detect different materials, and pressurized air is then used to separate individual pieces of waste into different output flows.